On Thursday, May 23rd, 2002, Ireland suffered a crippling blow to its World Cup hopes when captain and hero Roy Keane was sent home from Saipan.

 This was a man who regularly called out Manchester United teammates and fans in public – his mockery of Old Trafford’s prawn sandwich brigade of “corporate spectators” was legendary.

-But while Keane was undoubtedly in the wrong for his comments, McCarthy could have done more to deal with the situation and the man at the centre of the media storm before and even after it erupted on the Pacific island of Saipan.
+But while Keane was undoubtedly in the wrong for his comments, McCarthy could have done more to deal with the situation and the man at the centre of the media storm before, and even, after it erupted on the Pacific island of Saipan.

-Keane and McCarthy were both instrumental in this, but the pair never enjoyed the best of relationships, keeping things professional and focused on the task at hand.
+Keane and McCarthy were both instrumental in this, but the pair never enjoyed the best of relationships, instead keeping things professional and focused on the task at hand.
 Maybe that was why Keane reacted so angrily to the setup when the Ireland team arrived on Saipan – to him, it wasn’t all that professional.

-From the off Keane, who was used to certain standards at Manchester United, appeared angry and irritated by his country’s World Cup preparations.
+From the off, Keane, who was used to certain standards at Manchester United, appeared angry and irritated by his country’s World Cup preparations.

 He was angry about the travel arrangements, irritated at the training facilities and annoyed by the overly relaxed atmosphere among a 23-man squad he felt had the potential to go far in the tournament.
-Not just far, in fact – Keane had already told Ferguson he was there to “win it”.
+Not just far, in fact – Keane had already told Sir Alex Ferguson he was there to “win it”.

 Things started badly with the flights to Saipan, which saw the players sit in second class while FAI officials were up in first.